 The Rhode Island general election is scheduled for Nov.
 6, and six candidates are running for governor, including incumbent Gina Raimondo.

 Here is a look at Rhode Island's gubernatorial race:

 Offices held: Governor 2015-present; state treasurer 2011-2015

-Raimondo didn't return our candidate profile. ecoRI News completed some of the answers based on her record.
+Raimondo’s campaign didn't respond to our questions. ecoRI News completed some of the answers based on her record.

 Top environmental issue facing Rhode Island: Climate change is listed on Raimondo’s website under the “Energy and Environment” tab.
 Her solution is a dramatic expansion of offshore wind and land-based solar.
 She supports the Paris Agreement but hasn't proposed enforceable reductions in greenhouse-gas emissions.